WillAbides/setup-go-faster/README.md

 It's like actions/setup-go but faster.

-### A Note About Go 1.21.0

-**Use setup-go-faster@v1.9.1 or later** if you want to install Go 1.21.0.

-With the release of go1.21.0, the Go team has changed the way they style dot-zero releases.
-They used to be styled like `go1.N`, but now they are `go1.N.0`.
-This caused issues with earlier versions of setup-go-faster.

 ### Faster

 Setup-go-faster takes about a third as long as setup-go to install go on a